KonaisPC/v2ray-apache-ws/README.md

 A simple demo for configuration of v2ray and apache on CentOS 7.
 Break the evil GFW

 This script is used on CentOS 7.
+Posted from [品葱](https://pincong.rocks/article/1898), and you can find some more specific steps there.

 # Prerequirements
 1. Complete the bonding of your domain name and VPS IP address on CloudFlare